 Figure 1.
 Infective juvenile stages of Steinernema carpocapsae clearly showing protective sheath formed by retaining the second stage cuticle.
 Photograph by James Kerrigan, University of Florida.

 Figure 2.
 Symbiotic bacteria observed in intestinal tract of Steinernema carpocapsae.
 Photograph courtesy of Robin Bedding, CSIRO.

 The infective juvenile stage (IJ) is the only free living stage of entomopathogenic nematodes.
 The juvenile stage penetrates the host insect via the spiracles, mouth, anus, or in some species through intersegmental membranes of the cuticle, and then enters into the hemocoel (Bedding and Molyneux 1982).
-Both Heterorhabditis and Steinernema are mutualistically associated with bacteria of the genera Photorhabdus and Xenorhabdus, respectively (Kaya and Gaugler 1993).
+Both Heterorhabditis and Steinernema are mutualistically associated with bacteria of the genera Photorhabdus and Xenorhabdus, respectively (Ferreira and Malan 2014).
 The juvenile stage release cells of their symbiotic bacteria from their intestines into the hemocoel.
 The bacteria multiply in the insect hemolymph and the infected host usually dies within 24 to 48 hours.
-After death of the host, nematodes continue to feed on the host tissue.
-The nematodes develop through four juvenile stages to the adult, and then reproduce.
-Depending on the available resources one or more generations may occur within the host cadaver and a large number of juveniles are eventually released into environment to infect other hosts and continue their life cycle (Kaya and Gaugler 1993).
+After the death of the host, nematodes continue to feed on the host tissue, mature and reproduce.
+The progeny nematodes develop through four juvenile stages to the adult.
+Depending on the available resources one or more generations may occur within the host cadaver and a large number of infective juveniles are eventually released into environment to infect other hosts and continue their life cycle (Kaya and Gaugler 1993).